strivedi01/Tableau/README.md

 In the Tableau visualization, I have used citibike data from Feb - 2019, April-2019, August-2019, April- 2020.

-In total, I have created five visualizations and four different maps.
+In total, I have created seven visualizations and two different maps.
 I have compiled these into three different dashboards, shown below:

 This one analyses the phenomonen of gender across a number of different metadate attributes like usertype, number of records, and distribution by age group: